liviuignat/twitterfeed-es6/README.md

 Fetch feeds from twitter using es-next code.
 Some keywords: gulp, BrowserSync, Backbone, Karma, Jasmine, jquery, LESS, FlexBox, ES6, babel, jspm, nodejs

-Because twittwer does not support CORS, twitter queries are done through a nodejs server found here: http://twitter-cors.herokuapp.com/feed
+Because twittwer does not support CORS, twitter queries are done through a nodejs server which I developend and it's found here: http://twitter-cors.herokuapp.com/feed

 The source code for the server is found here: https://github.com/liviuignat/twitterfeed-server